hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_9/excerpts_from_sister_niveditas_book/1313_chapter_iv.md

 It is all bliss — all bliss — all bliss.

-And again we had Suradâsa's song, which the Swami heard from the nautch-girl at Khetri:
+And again we had Suradāsa's song, which the Swami heard from the nautch-girl at Khetri:

 O Lord, look not upon my evil qualities!
 Thy name, O Lord, is Same-Sightedness.
 Make of us both the same Brahman! . . .

-Was it that same day or some other that he told us of the old Sannyâsin in Benares who saw him annoyed by troops of monkeys and, afraid that he might turn and run, shouted, "Always face the brute!"?
+Was it that same day or some other that he told us of the old Sannyāsin in Benares who saw him annoyed by troops of monkeys and, afraid that he might turn and run, shouted, "Always face the brute!"?